Mass shooting reported at Chicago funeral home

 President Trump has offered federal help in securing the city’s streets.

-Mayor Lori Lightfoot said earlier Tuesday that some federal agents will be deployed, but she added emphatically that it would not be on terms like what happened in Portland, which she called “unconstitutional” and the stuff of “dictatorship.”
+Mayor Lori Lightfoot said earlier Tuesday that some federal agents will be deployed but added emphatically that not on terms like what happened in Portland, which she called “unconstitutional” and the stuff of “dictatorship.”

 Sign up for Daily Newsletters